 People hear the message and then share it with their friends.

-People hear the good news and invite their friends to hear the next weekend’s message.
+People hear the good news and invite their friends to hear the next message.

 People hear or see the life change in their friends.
-After considering it’s impact, want to know more and ask.
+After considering the impact of the gospel, conversations will lead to more.

 Read More: Is there relational evangelism in the Old Testament?